JAlcocerT/JAlcocerT/content/blog/py-stonks.md

 Creating a py_stocks v2.0.

 Got working streamlit + PB auth.
-Also a cool FastAPi + Firebase Auth (that works on desktops)
+Also a cool FastAPi + Firebase Auth (that works on desktops and *not really on phones*)

 And a comparison of Flask Plotly vs FastAPi with ChartJS